cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 # TAU - File sharing on blockchains

-User experienses:= { 用户体验
+User experienses:= { 用户体验 Create blockchain/ Send coins/ Upload files
-- Core: 1. create sharing blockchain 2. send coins to friends.
-3. seeding a file (with create new chain ability) // auto seeding  is a collection of seeding of a file, no support to automatic seeding future files, which cause spam on network.
+- Core: 1.
+Create blockchain 2.
+Send coins.
+3. Upload files
+- // auto seeding  is a collection of seeding of a file, no support to automatic seeding future files, which cause spam on network.
    - Data dashboard: if (download - upload) > 1G, start ads. display "seeding to increase free data"
    - Default config: auto-download on, daily limit 20m, files lower than 2M, video 1%; auto-seeding tx triggered on the download results.
-- TAU provides basic relay services.
+- TAU provides global relay services and chain annoucement.
 - All chain addresses are derivative from one private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
 - User uses relay from TAU, own chain and suzheccessed history, in the weight of 2:1:7
 - User can config automatic download size file X and daily maximum Y; for files less than X will be downloaded, for video only download X size of the overall video.